Residence Hall Policies and Procedures

 A PDF Document of these policies may be downloaded here.

 Residence Life and staff may enter a student’s room/apartment for the purpose of maintaining conditions of health, safety, inventory control and enforcement of University residence hall regulations.
 Staff may search a room and seize evidence when strong probable cause exists leading Residence Life staff to believe University policies and/or state laws are being violated.
-Residents need not be present or give per-mission for the search, and staff is not required to disclose the scope of their search.
+Residents need not be present or give permission for the search, and staff are not required to disclose the scope of their search.

 The use or possession of any alcoholic beverage (including powdered alcohol) and/or public intoxication on University-owned or controlled property, or the violation of any local ordinance or state or federal law concerning alcoholic beverages, on or off campus, or violation of the terms of Austin Peay State University’s Drug-Free Policy Statement is prohibited.
 Empty alcoholic beverage containers, either on one's person or in room/apartment, will constitute a violation.
 Neither alcoholic beverage containers nor bottle caps are permitted as room decorations.